risk-first/website/menagerie/Communication-Risk.md

 One of the chief concerns in Shannon's paper is the step between Transmission and Reception:  he creates a theory of information, the upper-bounds of information that can be communicated over a channel and ways in which **Communication Risk** between these processes can be mitigated by clever Encoding and Decoding steps.

-One of the key outcomes (rather like the [Kolgomorov complexity](Complexity-Risk) result) is that the more _randomness_ in the signal, the less compressible it is, and therefore the more _bits_ it will take to transmit.

-Another key outcome is that there is a tradeoff:  within the capacity of the channel (the **Bandwidth**), you can either send lots of information with _higher_ risk that it is wrong, or less information with _lower_ risk of errors.

 But actually, **Communication Risk** occurs at each of these steps.
 Let's imagine a short exchange where **S** is trying to send a message to **R**:
 - **S** might be **motivated** to send a message to tell **R** something, only to find out that _they already knew it_, or it wasn't useful information for them.
 - In the **composition** stage, **S** might mess up the _intent_ of the message: instead of "The bar is on fire!" they might say, "The car is on fire!".